Class Agnostic Instance-level Descriptor for Visual Instance Search: Related Work

 \subsection{Unsupervised Semantic/Object Segmentation}

-Owing to the success of self-distilled ViT DINO~\cite{DINO}, the high quality of unsupervised semantic/object segmentation/detection is achievable in the recent studies~\cite{cutclr,deepspectral,tokencut}.
+Owing to the success of self-distilled ViT DINO~\cite{DINO}, the high quality of unsupervised semantic/object segmentation/detection is achievable in the recent studies~\cite{cutclr,deepspectral,tokencut, cvpr24:u2seg, cvpr24:cuvler, cvpr24:sun}.
 In these works, the segmentation task is fulfilled by decomposing an affinity matrix, which is built based on the patch-level features derived from DINO.
 In~\cite{deepspectral}, spectral clustering is adopted for the decomposition.
 The major eigenvectors after the decomposition correspond to the foreground object in the image.
 In TokenCut~\cite{tokencut} and CutLER~\cite{cutclr}, the affinity matrix is transformed into a graph by filtering out edges with low similarity.
 Thereafter, NCut~\cite{ncut} is adopted for the graph partition in both methods.
-The difference is that only one cut is applied on the graph in TokenCut.
+The difference is that only one cut is applied to the graph in TokenCut.
 The image region that corresponds to the sub-graph with high energy is viewed as an object.
 While the other is treated as the background.
-CutLER applies TokenCut three times.
-The resulting background of each round is cut into foreground object and the background in the next round.
-Compared to TokenCut, considerably higher segmentation accuracy is achieved.
-The coarse segmentation formed by the decomposition is further refined by pairwise CRF~\cite{deepspectral} or MaskCut~\cite{cutclr}.
+CutLER employs a method called MaskCut~\cite{cutclr}, in which NCut~\cite{ncut} is applied three times.
+In each round, the resulting background is further divided into a foreground object and a background for the next iteration.
+It yields considerably higher segmentation accuracy than TokenCut.
+The coarse masks produced by this decomposition are subsequently refined with a pairwise CRF~\cite{deepspectral}.
+MaskCut~\cite{cutclr} and NCut~\cite{ncut} are adopted in U2Seg and VoteCut, respectively, to cut an image into semantic regions.
+In VoteCut~\cite{cvpr24:sun}, an image is cut into several regions based on the feature set produced by six ViT backbones, respectively.
+The final segmentation is fused by pixel-wise voting from the clustered regions.
+Compared to CutLER, a more precise semantic segmentation of the major objects in one image can be produced.